Israa-Alzein/library-management-system/README.md

 # 📚 Library Management System

-A PHP and MySQL-based web application for managing a library's resources and user interactions, designed for both administrators and users.
+A PHP, Bootstrap and MySQL-based web application for managing a library's resources and user interactions, designed for both administrators and users.

 ## 🔑 Features